CMMC Terms

 Cyber munitions

-Technology system that has a purpose of causing harm and destruction by altering the running state of another system without permission.
+Technology systems have the purpose of causing harm and destruction by altering the running state of another system without permission.
 Cybersecurity Maturity Model Certification (CMMC)

 The CMMC was spearheaded by Ms. Katie Arrington, the chief information security officer for the Department of Defense’s Acquisition and Sustainment office.